CoryG89/coryg89.github.com/index.md

 ---
-layout: page
+layout: default
-title: Hello World!
+title: DevBlog of Cory Gross
 ---
 {% include JB/setup %}

+# Hello World!

 My name is Cory Gross.
 I am a software developer graduating in December 2013 from Auburn University.
 I am interested in building great software that people use, web and mobile development, games, and technology in general.
 I have a passion for open source and love learning to use new tools.
-This weblog is built using [**Jekyll Bootstrap**][1] and hosted for free on GitHub's open source platform.
+This site is hosted for free on GitHub Pages and was built using [**Jekyll Bootstrap**][1] source platform.

     title : My Blog =)